bluebloxkraft/BlueBloxKraft.github.io/README.md

 # BlueBloxKraft.github.io
-This is the repository for (my website)[https://bluebloxkraft.github.io]!
+This is the repository for [my website](https://bluebloxkraft.github.io)!